MID

 About MID 🔗

-When you find yourself in need of pinpointing specific sections of text within a larger string, that's where the MID function in Excel comes to play.
-This function acts as your go-to tool for diving into text manipulation and extracting precise substrings based on defined positions and lengths within the source text.
-This feature is particularly valuable in scenarios where you need to isolate or manipulate specific data segments within a text field, such as extracting part numbers, account codes, or names from a text block.
-By supplying the original text string, the starting position for extraction, and the desired length of the substring, you can precisely capture the information you require for further analysis or processing.
+Use the MID function in Excel to extract specific sections of text from a larger string.
+This function helps you manipulate text by extracting substrings based on their position and length within the source text.
+It's useful for isolating or working with specific data segments, such as part numbers, account codes, or names within a text block.
+Provide the original text, the starting position, and the desired length of the substring to capture the information you need for analysis or processing.

 Examples 🔗